raiyankamal/raiyankamal.github.io/pages/raiyan-kamal-resume.md

 - Oversaw software development process and spearheaded several projects related to online advertising.
 - Agile coaching for the engineering team.
 - Rearchitected a monolithic ad-serving technology to a microservice based system.
-- Got promoted from Lead Developer to the Head of Engineerinig.
+- Got promoted from Lead Developer to the Head of Engineering.

 ## Senior Software Engineer, IOU Concepts Inc. (Nov 2014 - July 2016)

 Hamilton, ON, Canada.
-- IC working on a real time platform for running gamified campaigns for positive social impact.
+- IC working on a real-time platform for running gamified campaigns for positive social impact.
 - Maintained CI/CD pipelines.

 # Education